 Process for Modification of Child Support or Alimony Support

 The grounds to modify child support and alimony support are similar, with a few differences; therefore, the foregoing summary is meant to provide a general idea about the process, not specific information related to your case.
-If you’re looking to find out more about the original judgments you can check out the alimony page or the child support page to find out more.
+You can also read more about the original judgments for alimony and child support.

 To begin the process of modifying child support or alimony support, I work with clients to draft a document called a “supplemental petition” which sets forth the grounds for modification.
 To obtain a modification of child support the client must prove the following:

 - Substantial and Material Change: The change in circumstance must be substantial.
 For example, a few dollars increase or decrease in income may not warrant a modification in child support; whereas an involuntary job loss or large promotion would likely warrant a modification of support.

 - The substantial change in circumstance must not be anticipated at the time of the final judgment.
 For example, if a party knew at the time of the final judgment that their job assignment may reduce his or her income soon after the judgment, the party will not likely be able to modify the child support obligation because they knew about the change at the time of the final judgment.

 - Involuntary: To sustain a modification of child support or alimony support, the petitioner must show that the change of circumstances warranting a downward modification of support was involuntary.
 For example, a person paying a support obligation cannot voluntarily quit a higher paying job for a lower paying job and expect the court to modify support.
 An exception may be leaving a job to pursue higher education, but the person seeking the child support modification would need to show that the education would lead to greater income that would benefit the child(ren).
 If you are thinking of seeking a modification to pursue higher education it is important to consult with an attorney BEFORE making the change, because determining the availability of the exception requires a very fact intensive analysis.